JetBrains/Qodana/topics/docker-techs.md

-  -profileName       Name of a profile defined in project -profilePath       Absolute path to the profile file -changes           Inspect uncommitted changes and report new problems No project files found to inspect at '/data/project'!
+  -profileName       Name of a profile defined in project -profilePath       Absolute path to the profile file -changes           Inspect uncommitted changes and report new problems
 ```

 Examples of execution tuneup: